 RSPB Bempton Cliffs

 The RSPB Bempton cliffs is a nature reserve on the coastline between Flamborough and Filey to the north of Bridlington.
+You could also drive from Bridlington to Scarborough on this scenic route.
 And it is an incredibly important breeding ground for a host of seabirds.
 The cliffside features are also a popular attraction with walkers, cyclists, and visitors to the coastline.

 The Bempton cliffs are made up of limestone cliffs that offer an amazing view of the Yorkshire coastline.
 It was first acquired as an RSPB reserve back in 1894, and then the surrounding area was purchased in 1951.

 Though it is not a world heritage site, the Flamborough cliffs are definitely a heritage coastline famed for their nature and scenery.